By using this site, you agree to the Privacy Policy and Terms of Use.

 Third largest

-outbreak in Ebola history now affecting conflict zones
+outbreak in Ebola history according to WSJ

 Conflict zones complicate health response